Banknote Durability Testing

 Typically 95% of all banknotes manufactured are printed simply to replace the worn-out and damaged notes that have been removed from circulation.*

 Classical banknote paper is made of 100% cotton; cotton paper is superior in both strength and durability to wood pulp-based paper.
-Durability can be further enhanced by varnish coatings, the addition of artificial fibres and polymer lamination.
+Durability can be further enhanced by varnish coatings, the addition of artificial fibers and polymer lamination.
 Fully polymer based banknotes such as the biaxial oriented polypropylene Guardian TM substrate, although initially more expensive to produce, can have greater longevity.

 *Source: The Future of Banknote Technology to 2024, Smithers Pira.